 And writing the final book in the Bean triology.
 Which is what I do.
 Which is what all writers do.

 And so on we go.
 Fight on, friends!

-...Christine Potter is the author of two collections of poetry: Zero Degrees at First Light (2006) and Sheltering In Place (2013).
-Her third poetry collection, Unforgetting, has just been released by Kelsay books.
+...Christine Potter is the author of three collections of poetry: Zero Degrees at First Light (2006) and Sheltering In Place (2013).
+Unforgetting, her third poetry collection, has just been released by Kelsay books.